Versus

 • Largest community and content library in the space

-• Multiple AI models to choose from — including models tuned for different narrative styles (combat, social, dark/gritty)
+• Multiple AI models tuned for different narrative styles (combat, social, dark/gritty, slice-of-life)

 • True creative freedom — no genre restrictions, no rigid structure